Ducky Tie: Plot

-Meanwhile, during dinner, Ted relays the story of what happened when he ran into Victoria again at the Architect's Ball in "The Naked Truth".
+Meanwhile, during dinner, Ted relays the story of what happened when he ran into Victoria at the Architect's Ball.
 Ted makes a long-awaited apology for cheating on her, which Victoria accepts, saying she is no longer angry.
 However, she is surprised to learn that Ted does not find it strange that he, Robin and Barney hang out every night, despite the fact that both men dated and broke up with Robin.
-When Ted offers to help Victoria wash the dishes at her bakery, he learns that she is going to be engaged to Klaus, a classmate from Germany.
+When Ted offers to help Victoria wash the dishes at her bakery, he learns that she is getting engaged to Klaus, a classmate from Germany.
 He becomes upset when he further learns that she got together with him a day and a half after she and Ted broke up, meaning that he spent years feeling guilty for kissing Robin when Victoria was planning on leaving him for Klaus anyway.
 They end up arguing, but begin reminiscing about their time together after Ted reveals he deeply regretted cheating on her and they had loved one another; they end up sharing a kiss.

 Despite the kiss, Victoria realizes that she wants to be with Klaus and leaves to meet him for a trip in the Hamptons.
 Though he concludes the story there with his friends, Future Ted reveals that he had asked Victoria what she imagined their lives would be like had they stayed together.
 Victoria had responded that Ted's relationships over the past six years have failed because of Robin, telling him that she is a bigger part of his life than he realizes and warns him that the current friendship that he shares with Robin and Barney does not work.
 Though Ted had not believed Victoria at the time, Future Ted reveals that she had been right.